CrossFormer: A Versatile Vision Transformer Hinging on Cross-scale Attention: Introduction

-Each of our proposed modules can be implemented with about ten lines of code.
-Based on them, we construct four versatile vision transformers of different sizes called \emph{CrossFormers}.
-Experiments on four representative visual tasks (\ie, image classification, object detection, and instance/semantic segmentation) show that CrossFormers outperform the previous vision transformers in all these tasks, especially dense prediction tasks (object detection and instance/semantic segmentation).
-We think it is because image classification only pays attention to one object and large-scale features, while dense prediction tasks rely more on cross-scale attention.
+All our proposed modules can be implemented with about ten lines of code.
+Based on them, we construct four versatile vision transformers of different sizes, dubbed \emph{CrossFormers}.
+Other than image classification, the proposed CrossFormer can handle a variety of tasks with variable-sized inputs such as object detection.
+Experiments on four representative vision tasks (\ie, image classification, object detection, instance segmentation, and semantic segmentation) demonstrate that CrossFormer outperforms the other state-of-the-art vision transformers on all the tasks.
+Remarkably, the performance gains brought by CrossFormer are substantially significant on dense prediction tasks, \eg, object detection and instance/semantic segmentation.

-It is worth highlighting our contributions as follows: \begin{itemize} \item We propose cross-scale embedding layer (CEL) and long short distance attention (LSDA), which compensate for previous architectures' disability of building cross-scale attention. \item Dynamic position bias module (DPB) is proposed to make the relative position bias more flexible, \ie, applying to variable image size or group size. \item Several CrossFormers of different size are constructed, and we identify their effectiveness through sufficient experiments on four representative visual tasks. \end{itemize}
+It is worth highlighting our contributions as follows: \begin{itemize}[leftmargin=5mm] \item We propose cross-scale embedding layer (CEL) and long short distance attention (LSDA), which together compensate for existing transformers' incapability of building cross-scale attention. \item The dynamic position bias module (DPB) is further proposed to make the relative position bias more flexible, \ie, accommodating variable image size or group size. \item Multiple CrossFormers with different sizes are constructed, and we corroborate their effectiveness through sufficient experiments on four representative vision tasks. \end{itemize}